techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 #### Level of Effort

 One of many great things about clinics is that they require zero preparation.
-Advance notice of questions can be helpful for those who wish to prepare, but it's not at all necessary.
+The group may want to propose topics in advance, but it's not absolutely necessary.

 #### Frequency